 Bonita: A boundary is anything you put around you to positively self-protect.
 Anything that indicates "this is where I begin, where I end, and where I'm comfortable with you coming in" is a boundary.

-Various cultures will have distinct boundaries, just like different families will have distinctive boundaries.
+Various cultures will have distinct boundaries, just as different families do.
 Our family of origin is often where we learn boundaries, or lack of boundaries, and where many of our boundary issues arise.

 How does a lack of work-related boundaries affect families?

 Career choices can also influence our boundaries.
 For instance, many health care professionals have been trained not to respect their own limitations.
-There’s this belief that because people need you, you have to step up, and it doesn't matter about your health.
+There’s this belief that because people need you, you have to step up, and it doesn't matter what your health is like.
 This can lead to an incredible amount of guilt and shame.

 What are some tips for establishing boundaries?